aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/README.md

 ### 2.1.
 Install AWS ParallelCluster CLI

-Run the script below to install AWS ParallelCluster in a Python virtual environment and access this environment.
+Run the script below to install AWS ParallelCluster CLI in a Python virtual environment and access this environment.
 ```bash
 export VIRTUAL_ENV_PATH=~/pcluster_env # change the path to your liking
 export AWS_REGION=us-east-1